|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THE SEA LEVEL CRUNCH:

-One of the serious long term consequences of an increase in atmospheric carbon dioxide concentration is an increase in sea level.
+One of the serious consequences of an increase in atmospheric carbon dioxide concentration is an increase in sea level.
 Many of the world's human population concentrations are located at sea ports and on river deltas.
 These population concentrations are seriously threatened by an increase in sea level of only a few metres.

 1. Historical data over the period 1910 to 1990 indicates an average sea level increase over that period of about 1.9 mm / year.
 During the period 1990 to 2009 this rate of sea level increase approximately doubled.